GIC Comparison; Which Bank is Best For Indian Students in Canada?

 Pros

-- Even though the process of opening GIC is the same as other banks, you may enjoy some advantages such as getting your ICICI Canada Debit Card in India itself (i.e. if you are opening both a GIC account and a student account with ICICI Bank Canada).
+- Even though the process of opening a GIC is the same as other banks, you may enjoy some advantages such as getting your RBC or ICICI Bank Canada Debit Card to your address in Canada (depending on your banking option).

 - ICICI Bank Canada app provides money transfer from Canada to India option within their app itself.
 Students would find this especially useful for sending money back to India.